 Human Resources: Report on BIOAC Workshop, "Access by Minority

 Investigators to NSF Extramural Support," November 6, 1999,

 Atlanta, Georgia, Dr. George Jones

-during the workshop.
+Dr. Jones gave an overview of the suggestions and recommendations made by the participants during the workshop.
 Discussion focused on the following topics:

 2010 Project, Dr. Machi Dilworth